 The list below covers the most common back and neck conditions and areas of spine-related pain.
-Each topic contains doctor written and reviewed articles, in-depth videos and other beneficial information to help you understand each condition.
-If you are not sure what condition you are looking for, you can start your search by the location of the pain (neck pain, upper back pain, low back pain, leg pain).
-If a condition is not covered below, you can visit our comprehensive Pain Topics A - Z section or use the search box at the top of each page to find additional conditions.
+Each topic contains doctor written and reviewed articles, in-depth videos, and other beneficial information to help you understand each condition.
+If you are not sure what condition you are looking for, you can start your search by the location of the pain.
+If a condition is not covered below, you can visit our comprehensive Pain Topics A - Z or use the search box at the top of each page to find additional conditions.
 In addition to the major categories listed below, other conditions include:

 Back pain that lasts longer than 3 months is considered unlikely to heal on its own and different treatment paths are considered in order to get pain relief.